|

 bromine.
 Use a mineral sanitizer and you can almost

 eliminate the chlorine or bromine.
-The FROG Mineral
+The only

 time non-chlorine shock needs to be used is if the water

-measure ozone levels.
+quality suddenly deteriorates.
 If you maintain a chlorine or bromine

 residual, at a reduced level, the ability to maintain this